MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 If your sign-in is successful, then you know that:

-- The user certificate has been provisioned into your test device.
+- The user certificate is provisioned into your test device.
 - Microsoft Entra ID is configured correctly with trusted CAs.
 - Username binding is configured correctly, and the user is found and authenticated.

 ### Test custom authentication binding rules

 Let's walk through a scenario where we validate strong authentication.
-We'll create two authentication policy rules, one by using issuer subject to satisfy single-factor authentication, and another by using policy OID to satisfy multifactor authentication.
+We create two authentication policy rules, one by using issuer subject to satisfy single-factor authentication, and another by using policy OID to satisfy multifactor authentication.

 1. Create an issuer Subject rule with protection level as single-factor authentication and value set to your CAs Subject value.
 For example: